mpr90/geo-heatmap/README.md

 To use this script, you only need to select and download your "Location History", which Google will provide to you as a JSON file by default.
 KML is also an output option and is accepted for this program.

-You can also import [GPS Exchange Format (GPX)](https://en.wikipedia.org/wiki/GPS_Exchange_Format) files, e.g. from a GPS tracker.
+You can also import [GPS Exchange Format (GPX)](https://en.wikipedia.org/wiki/GPS_Exchange_Format) files, e.g. from a GPS tracker of from a Strava data download.

 ### 3. Clone This Repository